Music Education Starts Here...

 2022-2023 VanderCook College of Music Visit Days

 Make plans now to visit the VanderCook College of Music campus where you will participate in rehearsals and classes, meet our faculty and staff, complete your audition and more!
-Information and registration links coming soon.
+Click on the link below to register.

 *Tuesday, November 15, 2022: VanderGiving & Faculty Recital/VanderCook Visit Day